MND study provides exciting new focus for potential drug treatments

 Researchers have discovered that, in human stem cell models of MND, the axon, the long part of the motor neuron cell that connects to the muscle, is shorter than in healthy cells.
 Also the movement of the mitochondria, which travel up and down the axons, is impaired.

 The scientists showed that this was caused by a defective energy supply from the mitochondria and that by boosting the mitochondria, the axon reverted back to normal.
-The films below illustrate this effect.

 The study was led by Dr Arpan Mehta (pictured) alongside Dr Bhuvaneish Selvaraj and Professor Siddharthan Chandran, all from the Euan MacDonald Centre for MND Research on Edinburgh BioQuarter.